willaliburd/Sugarcityslices/Regulatory/Food-handler-class.md

 Allergy symptoms - nausea, wheezing or shortness of breath, itching and swelling, vomiting and diarrhea, ambdominal pain, itchy throat.
 Gluten in wheat, rye & barley and a little in oats.
 However oats is often cross-contaminated.
-After INGREDIENTS list, add a CONTAINS statement for known allergens e.g. Wheat, Shellfish, Dairy, Soy, Tree Nuts & Peanuts, Sesame Seed, Fish.
+After INGREDIENTS list, add a CONTAINS statement for known allergens e.g. Wheat, Shellfish, Dairy, Eggs, Soy, Tree Nuts, & Peanuts, Sesame Seed, Fish.
 The allergens must be in both the Ingredients list and Contains statement
 Garlic, onions and other sulphite containing foods and dyes and food colorings, can be allergens

 Service Staff